mikro-orm/mikro-orm/docs/docs/usage-with-nestjs.md

 for you.
 Under the hood, the decorator will register new request context for your method and execute it inside the context.

+Keep in mind, that all handlers that are decorated with @UseRequestContext(), should return void.

 ```ts
 @Injectable()
 export class MyService {